Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 1. System Owner or delegate completes the CMP using the template provided at A&A Home Documents.
 2. ISO, System Owner or delegate/System Steward uploads the CMP to the Documents tab in RiskVision.

-Continuous Monitoring Requirement: The CMP must be updated on an annual basis or when a significant change in the system or a major change in the data occurs.
+ __*Continous Monitoring Requirement*__: The CMP must be updated on an annual basis or when a significant change in the system or a major change in the data occurs.

-### 4.2.6 Incident Response Plan (IRP)
+### 4.2.6 SD6: Incident Response Plan (IRP)
 IRP guidance is provided below:

 * Facilities are responsible for completing the IRP
 * An IRP is necessary for rapidly detecting incidents, minimizing loss and destruction, mitigating the weaknesses that were exploited, and restoring computing services.
 * IRP guidance can be found in NIST SP 800-61.
-* Tools and websites that can be useful in IRP creation: o Agiliance RiskVision Enterprise Operations GRC Instance o Agiliance RiskVision National Release GRC Instance o OIS Cyber Security Portal
+* Tools and websites that can be useful in IRP creation:
+    * Agiliance RiskVision Enterprise Operations GRC Instance
+    * Agiliance RiskVision National Release GRC Instance
+    * OIS Cyber Security Portal
 * The System Owner works with the assigned ISO to create the IRP.
 * Once completed and tested, the System Owner or designee uploads the signed IRP into RiskVision.
 * Each site is responsible for developing local level procedures incorporating VA-CSOC areas of responsibility.
-* The Incident Response Plan must meet the following standards in creation: o Information Access and Privacy Program o NIST Special Publication 800-61 - Computer Security Incident Handling Guide o VA Handbook 6500.3, Certification and Authorization of Federal Information Systems Continuous Monitoring Requirement: The IRP must be tested and updated on an annual basis or when a significant change in the system or a major change in the data occurs.
+* The Incident Response Plan must meet the following standards in creation:
+    * Information Access and Privacy Program
+    * NIST Special Publication 800-61 - Computer Security Incident Handling Guide
+    * VA Handbook 6500.3, Certification and Authorization of Federal Information Systems

+__*Continuous Monitoring Requirement:*__ The IRP must be tested and updated on an annual basis or when a significant change in the system or a major change in the data occurs.

-### 4.2.7 Information Security Contingency Plan (ISCP)
+### 4.2.7 SD7: Information Security Contingency Plan (ISCP)
 ISCP guidance is provided below:

 * Emergency Preparedness & Response (EPR) underneath DR/COOP is the Office of Primary Responsibility (OPR) for planning and testing of plans.